 1972: Stevie Wonder released his fifteenth studio album, Talking Book.

-1972: British band The Move debuted on the Billboard Hot 100 chart with, “Do Ya,” one of their last singles before transitioning into Electric Light Orchestra.
-In 1977, the band re-recorded the song and this time reached #16 on the US charts.
+1972: British band The Move debuted on the Billboard Hot 100 chart with “Do Ya,” one of their last singles before transitioning into Electric Light Orchestra.
+In 1977, the band re-recorded the song and it reached #16 on the US charts.

 1977: The Jam released “The Modern World,” the lead single and opening track from their second studio album, This is the Modern World.

 1977: Queen released their sixth studio album, News of the World.

 1978: Billy Joel released “My Life,” the first single from his sixth studio album, 52nd Street.

 1982: The Dream Syndicate released their second record and debut full-length album, The Days of Wine & Roses.

 1985: Pet Shop Boys released the second version of their single “West End Girls.”
 Originally recorded and released in 1984, the duo re-recorded the song with producer Stephen Hague after signing with EMI, and it was issued as the first single from their debut album, Please.

 1984: Tina Turner released Private Dancer, the fifth single and title track from her comeback fifth solo studio album.

 1985: Oingo Boingo released their fifth studio album, Dead Man’s Party.